See the top clean-packaging trends of APAC food and beverage industry in 2019, according to GlobalData

 GlobalData’s 2018 Q4 consumer survey reveals that 68% of consumers in APAC are always or often influenced by how trustworthy or risk-free a product is.
 Subsequently, food and beverage manufacturers are creating a niche for themselves across a range of criteria by addressing supply chain inefficiencies and investing in targeted sampling and testing programs along with fraud-aware audits to boost consumer satisfaction.

 Innovation and Differentiation

 Safety and quality are driving tremendous innovation in the consumer packaging space.
-With consumers embracing products with simple claims, clear labels, and environmental-friendly packaging, brands are focusing on improving the labeling on their products and using claims on food products such as ‘fair trade,’ alternative nutrient sources (such as vegan meat), and innovating beyond plastic by ensuring that materials used are completely recyclable.
+With consumers embracing products with simple claims, clear labels, and environmental-friendly packaging, brands are focusing on improving the labeling on their products and using claims on food products.
+For instance, using floatable shrink sleeves would make a positive impact on environment as well.
+Besides, alternative nutrient sources (such as vegan meat), and innovating beyond plastic by ensuring that materials used are completely recyclable.

 GlobalData 2019 Q3 survey reveals that 69% of APAC consumers look for the sustainability aspect in product packaging while 71% look for reusable and refillable product packaging.

 According to GlobalData 2018 Q4 Consumer Survey, 65% of consumers in APAC are always or often influenced by how a product impacts their health and wellbeing while making product choices.
 As a result, brands are keeping high-quality ingredients at priority and moving towards biodegradable packaging materials to support the health and wellbeing of consumers.